steel9/CSClock/README.md

   - .NET Framework 4.5.2

 **HOW TO INSTALL:**
 FOR INSTALLATION: Download 'Setup.exe' in 'Releases' folder, open it, press 'More info' on the SmartScreen warning, then press 'Run anyway'.
-FOR NON-INSTALLATION: You can still just download and run CSClock.exe, but it does NOT auto update, and it still stores settings in its local appdata folder.

-**HOW TO UNINSTALL:**
-**NOTE!** The removal tool won't work if you have parenthesis in the file name for CSClock.
-Option 1: Start CSClock with the parameter -removal (more info below under "Start parameters"), then confirm.
-Option 2: Open CSClock, press the gear, press "More", then press the removal button, then confirm.

 **START PARAMETERS:**
 To run CSClock with a start parameter, open the CSClock install folder (default in "%localappdata%\CSClock" (without quotation)), then SHIFT+RIGHT-CLICK on an empty location in the folder, then press "Open command prompt here" or something similar, then run CSClock with the parameter(s), for example "CSClock.exe -deletelogs" (without quotation), which removes the log files.